PlayNetwork/esimport/readme.md

 ### Adding data
-- When adding data to ElasticSearch, you can optionally clear the existing ElasticSearch index before data is added by including the `-del` argument.
+- When adding data to ElasticSearch, you can optionally clear the existing ElasticSearch index before data is added by including the `-rmi` argument.
+- Likewise, everything of a certain type under the index can be removed by including the `-rmi` argument.

-Process tab-delimited data and push the contents into the `song` index of the ElasticSearch database located at server `-s` address **10.129.1.201:9200**:
+Process tab-delimited data and push the contents into the 'conductor' index `-i` of the ElasticSearch database located at server `-s` address **10.129.1.201:9200**:

 ```
 #!shell
-python -m ssa file -f '\\skynyrd\Export\Dev\data\Song.txt' -s '10.129.1.210:9200'
+python -m ssa file -f '\\skynyrd\Export\Dev\data\Song.txt' -i 'conductor' -s '10.129.1.210:9200'
 ```

-Process each file in a directory `-d` with the extension `-tdf_ext` **.txt** or **.tdf**, use the file with the extension `-map_ext` **.map** as the map for that index, use the file with the extension `-fn_ext` **.keys** to rename the fields, and push the data into the ElasticSearch database located at server `-s` address **10.129.1.201:9200**:
+Process each file in a directory `-d` with the extension `-tdf_ext` **.txt** or **.tdf**, use the file with the extension `-map_ext` **.map** as the map for that index, use the file with the extension `-fn_ext` **.keys** to rename the fields, and push the data into the 'conductor' index `-i` of the ElasticSearch database located at server `-s` address **10.129.1.201:9200**:

 ```
 #!shell
-python -m ssa dirs -d '\\skynyrd\Export\Dev\data\' -tdf_ext '.txt' '.tdf' -map_ext '.map' -fn_ext '.keys' -s '10.129.1.210:9200'
+python -m ssa dirs -d '\\skynyrd\Export\Dev\data\' -tdf_ext '.txt' '.tdf' -map_ext '.map' -fn_ext '.keys' -i 'conductor' -s '10.129.1.210:9200'
 ```

 ### Other commands